BrentSeidel/Ada-Lisp/README.md

 3. List operations - CAR and CDR
 4. DOWHILE
 5. Function definition is under development
+6. Hardware access.
+This is done by allowing the host software to add custom lisp commands.
+This may also be useful for embedding the lisp interpreter in other applications.

+### Non-Supported Features
+There are others, but here are the main missing features.
+Some of these may eventually be implemented, others will never be implemented.
+The goal is to have a useful little language, not another port of Common Lisp.
-6. Macros.
+1. Macros.
 This is a long term goal.
 I would like to implement these, but I need to figure out how first.
-7. Local variables.
+2. Local variables.
 I have an idea that might work.
-8. Hardware access.
-This is done by allowing the host software to add custom lisp commands.
-This may also be useful for embedding the lisp interpreter in other applications.
+3. Recursive function.
+4. Object oriented features.
+This will probably never happen.

 ## Internals